echuber2/rootless_haskell/README.md

 Then it downloads and installs Stack binaries, and Stack installs GHC binaries.
 Several tweaks have been made to make sure these installers use the correct library files.

 ## Checklist
+(If you aren't using an EWS account at UIUC this script is probably useless to you.)

 Before installation:
 - _Read_ the script to see what it does.
 - Back up any crucial files in your EWS home directory to an external location.